Our safeguarding personnel (as of September 2020) are as follows:

-Person responsible for children with medical conditions: Ben Blyth (Assistant Principal)
+- Person responsible for children with medical conditions: Ben Blyth – Assistant Head of College

 Most children enjoy generally happy childhood experiences within their own family.
 Unfortunately for some this is not the case.
 During difficult family times, everyone who knows the child must do the best they can to protect them from future harm.